Featuring Andy Jassy, CEO Amazon, formerly SVP, Amazon Web Services. With questions from Elon Musk.

 Even if you have to have only one person accountable for something, make it everyone’s responsibility to solve problems at EVERY level in the organization.
 Grass roots collaborative solutions are so often the best.

-Usually people closest to the problem are best able to define it and when solved by those same people, they feel highly motivated to implement those solutions.
+when solved by those same people, they feel highly motivated to implement those solutions.

-Solutions from on high are less motivating and often fail to provide the self-learning experience.
+Solutions from on high are less motivating and often fail to provide

-Some of the best solutions come from multi- disciplinary, multi-level, cross-functional problem solving.
+Some of the best solutions come from multi- disciplinary, multi-level,

-Try even to engage your customers, partners and communities from outside the company.
+outside the company.
 This co-creation often fosters trust and understanding.
 (Think open source and crowd sourcing)

 Encourage self-awareness and motivate people to ask for help to develop their weaknesses and team around their strengths.
 Offer training and development for those who want to reach higher.